Fulfilling Orders: My Take on 7 Best Order Management Software

 Whether you are handling a few dozen orders or thousands, the performance of the software remains consistent.
 And since it is built on the Salesforce platform, it naturally integrates with Salesforce CRM almost effortlessly.

-But, if this is your first time with Salesforce, I'd say take it one step at a time.
-The configuration process can be a little complex, especially if you are trying to customize workflows beyond standard templates.
+But, if this is your first time with Salesforce, I’d say take it one step at a time.
+The configuration process can feel a bit complex, especially when customizing workflows beyond standard templates, though guided setup, Trailhead resources, and a large partner ecosystem can make a phased rollout much more manageable.

 What I like about Salesforce Order Management: